Home Loan Playbook

 California DRE licensing verification for both models

 Before applying with any broker or direct lender in California, verify their license through the California DRE database.
-Search by company name or license number — brokers hold California DRE Real Estate Corporation licenses (Home Plus operates under California DRE License #01426454), while direct lenders may hold different regulatory credentials.
-Check the complaint-history tab: recurring patterns around undisclosed fees, rate-lock disputes, or document mishandling signal operational risk regardless of model.
+Search by company name or license number.
+Brokers hold California DRE Real Estate Corporation licenses (Home Plus operates under California DRE License #01426454), while direct lenders may hold different regulatory credentials.
+Check the complaint-history tab.
+Recurring patterns around undisclosed fees, rate-lock disputes, or document mishandling signal operational risk regardless of model.
 California law requires both brokers and direct lenders to disclose all compensation arrangements before you sign application paperwork.

 Limitations and open questions

 Customer ratings are not publicly disclosed for several lenders in this comparison (Home Plus, Chase, PNC, U.S. Bank), so direct rating comparisons are only possible for Rocket Mortgage and Better Mortgage.
-Rate spreads, county loan limits, and underwriting guidelines change frequently — verify current figures with each lender and against FHFA's published 2026 limit table before applying.
-This guide does not constitute mortgage or financial advice; eligibility for any program depends on a full underwriting review of your specific financial profile.
+Rate spreads, county loan limits, and underwriting guidelines change frequently.
+Verify current figures with each lender and against FHFA's published 2026 limit table before applying.
+This guide does not constitute mortgage or financial advice.
+Eligibility for any program depends on a full underwriting review of your specific financial profile.

 Conclusion